formkit/docs-content/advanced/schema.md

 # Schema

 FormKit's schema is a JSON-serializable data format for storing DOM structures and component implementations including FormKit forms.
-Although created specifically for implementing forms the format is capable of generating any HTML markup or using any third party components.
+Although created specifically for implementing forms, the format is capable of generating any HTML markup or using any third-party components.
 Schemas are rendered using FormKit's `<FormKitSchema>` component.

-A schema is an array of objects, where each object defines a single HTML element, component, or text node.
+A schema is an array of objects (called "schema nodes"), where each object defines a single HTML element, component, or text node.
 Simple strings produce text nodes, while components and HTML elements are defined with two different objects (referred to as `$el` and `$cmp`).

-## HTML Elements ($el)
+## HTML elements ($el)

 HTML elements are defined using the `$el` property.
 You can use `$el` to render any HTML element.
-Attributes can be added with the `attrs` property, and content is assigned with the `children` property.
+Attributes can be added with the `attrs` property, and content is assigned with the `children` property:

 <example
   name="Schema - elements"